Yoasobi: Songwriting

-Unlike other singers and songwriters, most of Yoasobi's songs are based on fictional stories submitted by general public on Monogatary.com, or written by professional novelist or manga artist, while some are non-fiction, such as letter for "Loveletter", messages, essays, and videos for "Heart Beat", and social media posts for "Players".
-Music critic Tomonori Shiba classified their genre as "story music" (物語音楽, monogatari ongaku).
-Hiroaki Nagahata from Pen magazine wrote that the duo's songs "reflect modern motifs, including negative things that no one would dare say in public."
-Music director and producer Konnie Aoki is usually in charge of translating Yoasobi's songs into English, which he uses word choices that maintained the sound structure and the rhythm of the original Japanese lyrics.
+Unlike traditional songwriting, Yoasobi's lyrics are narrative mostly rooted in fictional stories submitted by general public on Monogatary.com, or written by professional novelist or manga artist, while some are non-fiction, such as letter for "Loveletter", messages, essays, and videos for "Heart Beat", social media posts for "Players", etc. Manga and anime itself do not being used as the song's source material.
+Ayase described the duo' music as a "connection" between "meaning to melodies".
+Cinras Tomonori Shiba classified the duo's genre as "story music".
+Writing for Paper, Crystal Bell told Yoasobi's narrative "is often pensive, even melancholic."

-Before Yoasobi's song process, Ayase repeatedly reads the story to understand the content and chooses suitable sound and melody.
-He interprets and writes the songs that reflects on his feelings and experiences as they relate to the story.
-Ikura sings them on the perspective of the protagonist, storyteller, or narrator of the story, not from herself.
-Described as "DIY", "hands-on", and "handmade" production styles, when writing music for the duo, Ayase first creates a demo by using digital audio workstation software Logic Pro on his laptop with Vocaloid software, mostly Hatsune Miku, allowing him to avoid any distortion based on a human vocalist's interpretation.
-After receiving the demo, Ikura writes her first impression on the lyrics first and chooses her best method to sing before recording her actual vocals.
 Real Sounds Natsume Sogami described the duo's music as a "derivative work", which creates styles contrasting to other musicians and songwriters.
+Hiroaki Nagahata from Pen wrote that their songs "reflect modern motifs, including negative things that no one would dare say in public."
+Ikura's signature "ah" vocable also frequently appears on the duo's songs, both in lyrics and not.
+In their recent career, the duo has also put more choir into their songs.

+Before working on a song for Yoasobi, Ayase repeatedly reads the original story to understand its content and selects suitable sounds and melodies.
+He interprets and writes the songs that reflects on his feelings and experiences as they relate to the story by not including everything of the story.
+Ayase defines emotions and impressions of songs he created as color.
+Ikura sings the duo's songs from the perspective of the story's protagonist, storyteller, or narrator, not from herself.
+Described as "DIY", "hands-on", and "handmade"-styled production, Ayase uses minimal software, Logic Pro and Splice, for creating a demo on his laptop, and rarely uses real musical instruments.
+He records vocals by using Vocaloid (mostly Hatsune Miku) before real vocals, allowing him to avoid any distortion based on a human vocalist's interpretation.
+After receiving the demo, Ikura writes her first impression of the lyrics first and chooses her best method to sing before recording her vocals.
+Music director and producer Konnie Aoki usually translates Yoasobi's songs into English.
+His word choices maintain sound structure and the rhythm of the original Japanese lyrics.